oasis-tcs/openeox/eox-core-v-1-0/prose/edit/src/conformance.md

 * conforms to the syntax and semantics defined in section [sec](#date-and-time).
 * conforms to the syntax and semantics defined in section [sec](#schema-elements).
 * does not fail any mandatory test defined in section [sec](#mandatory-tests).

+### Conformance Clause 2: OpenEoX Core Producer

+A program satisfies the "OpenEoX Core Producer" conformance profile if the program:

+* produces output in the OpenEoX Core format, according to the conformance profile "OpenEoX Core Information".
+* satisfies those normative requirements in section [sec](#schema-elements) and [sec](#safety-security-and-data-protection-considerations) that are designated as applying to OpenEoX Producers.

 -------